Darnell Valentine

 Darnell Terrell Valentine (born February 3, 1959) is an American former professional basketball player who played ten seasons in the National Basketball Association (NBA).

 Early life

 Valentine was born in Chicago, Illinois and graduated from Wichita Heights High School in Wichita, Kansas, in 1977.
+He was named to the inaugural McDonald's All-American team, which played in the 1977 Capital Classic.

 College

 He played college basketball at the University of Kansas where he was a three-time Academic All-American and was a member of the 1980 Summer Olympics men's basketball team.
 The team was unable to compete due to the 1980 Summer Olympics boycott.
 He did however receive one of 461 Congressional Gold Medals created especially for the spurned athletes.

 Professional

-Selected by the Portland Trail Blazers in the first round (16th pick overall) of the 1981 NBA Draft, Valentine spent 4 1/2 years with the Trail Blazers.
+Selected by the Portland Trail Blazers in the first round (16th pick overall) of the 1981 NBA draft, Valentine spent 4 1/2 years with the Trail Blazers.
 In 300 regular season games with Portland, he averaged 9.8 points, 2.3 rebounds and 5.4 assists a game.
 Valentine also played for the Los Angeles Clippers and the Cleveland Cavaliers during his 10-year NBA career.
 He owns career averages of 8.7 points, 2.1 rebounds and 5.0 assists in 620 NBA games.
 After winding up his NBA career, Valentine played three seasons in the Italian Basketball League.

 From 1994 to 2004 Valentine served as a Regional Representative for the National Basketball Players Association.
 Valentine worked for the Portland Trail Blazers as Director of Player Programs from September 2004 to December 2007.
 He currently works for Precision Castparts Corp. in Portland.